 1. Research objects

-The study was conducted on 61 patients, including 39 men and 22 women, aged 18 to 61 years.
+The study was performed on 61 patients including 39 men and 22 women, aged 18 to 61 years old.

 a.
 Criteria for selecting patients

-Good general health, well-controlled medical conditions.
-Stable posture.
+Good general health, well-controlled medical conditions, stable mental stage.

 b.
 Exclusion criteria

-The sinus cavity.
-Sinus mucosa decreases function or scarring due to trauma, surgery.
+the malformation in the maxillary sinus.
+The sinus mucosa reduces its function or scarring due to trauma, surgery.

 After radiotherapy dose over 45 Gy.
 Immunotherapy.
 Smoke over 20 cigarettes a day

 2. The study, description of the cross section

 Dental car seat machine, ultrasonic bone cutting machine, external sinus lift toolkit.